crashoverride777/swifty-ads/README.md

 - Step 4: When you submit your app on iTunes Connect do not forget to select YES for "Does your app use an advertising identifier", otherwise it will get rejected.
 If you decide to just use iAds than remove all google frameworks and references from your project and make sure you select NO, otherwise your app will also get rejected.

-NOTE: - Dont forget to setup the -D DEBUG flag (step 1) or the helper will not change the goolge adUnit ids automatically from test to release.
+NOTE: - Dont forget to setup the "-D DEBUG" custom flag (step 1) or the helper will not change the google adUnit IDs automatically from test to release.

 # Final Info